r-lib/actions/setup-pandoc/README.md

 - uses: actions/checkout@master
 - uses: r-lib/actions/setup-pandoc@v1
   with:
-    pandoc-version: '2.7.3' # The R version to download (if necessary) and use.
+    pandoc-version: '2.7.3' # The pandoc version to download (if necessary) and use.
 - run: echo "# Test" | pandoc -t html
 ```